 You're building a 3-year partnership, not chasing one deal.
 Learn more about the art of negotiating with Asian manufacturers here.

-Request progress photos at 25%, 50%, 75% completion.
+Request progress photos at 25%, 50%, and 75% completion.

 Costs & Timeline: